Y 1 X 1 Domain And Range

 Advanced Concepts: Continuity and Differentiability

 The function y = 1/x is continuous everywhere except at x = 0, where it has a vertical asymptote.
-This discontinuity is a non-removable discontinuity.
+In practice, this discontinuity is a non-removable discontinuity.
+Think about it: the derivative of y = 1/x is -1/x².
 The function is differentiable everywhere except at x = 0, where the derivative is undefined.
-The derivative of y = 1/x is -1/x².
 This emphasizes the function's smooth behavior except at the point of discontinuity.

 Frequently Asked Questions (FAQ)